Chenshuting524/dev-docs/new_product/integrate_contracts/Customizing_Business_Logic_Contract.md

 function verifyHeaderAndExecuteTx (bytes memory proof, bytes memory rawHeader, bytes memory headerProof, bytes memory curRawHeader, bytes memory headerSig) whenNotPaused public returns (bool)
 ````

+> [!Note|style:flat|label:Notice]
-  - After calling the method, you need to check the return value.
-Only if the return value is true will the whole cross-chain transaction be executed successfully.
+> Only if the return value of `verifyHeaderAndExecuteTx()`is true will the whole cross-chain transaction be executed successfully.

+Here is an example:

 #### Example: